 - Z-score calculator

 The following formula is used to calculate the standard deviation of a sample using the central limit theorem.

 - Where s is the sample standard deviation

 Central Limit Theorem Definition

-A central limit theorem is the theorem that states the standard deviation of a sample is equal to the standard deviation of the population divided by the square root of the sample size.
+A central limit theorem is a theorem that states the standard deviation of a sample is equal to the standard deviation of the population divided by the square root of the sample size.

 How to calculate central limit theorem?

 How to calculate standard deviation using the central limit theorem

 - First, determine the standard deviation of the population

 Using the formula for standard deviation, calculate this value for the entire population.